eye-division/jennyblyth/_gallery/chloe-fremantle.md

   **CHLOE FREMANTLE**

-  Chloe is building on her *Home Sweet Home* series that flow naturally from her Evocations, Contemplations and Reflections - from within looking out, and from outside looking in.
+  *News* .....
+Chloe is building on her *Home Sweet Home* series that flow naturally from her *Evocations, Contemplations* and *Reflections* - from within looking out, and from outside looking in.
 She is working both figuratively and with abstraction reflecting on the fast changing environment that we inhabit.
+There is an innate sense of joy in Chloe Fremantle’s painting irrespective of her subject.
+Such is the effect of colour and patterning in her work for us as viewers.
+On close inspection one can unravel her language of mark-making that she has developed from observations of the natural world and her immediate environment.

-  Back To Abstract at CBG
+  **Back To Abstract at CBG**

   December 2023